Laughter is the shortest distance between friends.

 Friends are the bacon bits in the salad bowl of life.

 Good friends don't let you do stupid things... alone.

 Remember the pinkie swears of youth, the shared secrets, and the oh-so-serious ritual of becoming blood sisters and brothers?
-I must confess, my girlfriend Caryl and I weren't all that keen about cutting ourselves, though.
-We were practically joined at the hip since we met in first grade, loved to sing together, and got into all kinds of fun mischief together for many years.
-So, by golly, we wanted to be blood sisters!
-But cut ourselves?
+I must confess, my girlfriend Caryl and I wanted to be blood sisters, but we weren't all that keen about cutting ourselves.
+I mean, we were practically joined at the hip since we met in first grade, and we loved to sing together and got into all kinds of fun mischief together for many years, so we simply had to be blood sisters!
+But... cut ourselves?
 Uh... no thanks.
 The guys could play mumblety-peg (Anybody remember that?) and slice themselves in the name of friendship with their ever-present pocket knives all they wanted, but us?
 Nuh-uh.
+Ain't no way.
 We simply picked at our scabs until we got enough of a trickle to mix.
 (Hush!
 Same principle, right?)

 Friends are people who know the song in your heart, and can sing it back to you when you forget the words.

 |BOMBS AWAY! [morguefile]|

 So sue me.
 I laughed.
 I laughed my silly arse off.
 And then I laughed some more.
 Diane, alas, failed to see the humor in the situation, and insisted on going back home.
 So, no dance.
 We went back to her house and watched TV.
 I learned right there and then how important it is for friends to laugh... together.

 Now, before you judge me too harshly for laughing, this is the same Diane who helped break my parents' bed, and then took off like a scared rabbit and left me to deal with the mess by myself.
 Besides, if the seagull had pooped on me?
 I would've laughed just as hard.
 (Come on... it was funny!)